- Key Takeaways

 It connects

 Email, file stores, code repositories, ticketing systems, collaboration tools, wherever knowledge lives, the engine reaches it.
 That includes the systems nobody wants to touch: the COBOL services your core banking platform depends on, the legacy claims engine that never exposed a clean API.
-AI cannot operate responsibly if it only understands the modern layer and ignores the infrastructure underneath.
+AI cannot operate responsibly if it understands the modern layer and ignores the infrastructure underneath.

 It normalizes and enriches